-Based on the number of shares of common stock outstanding as of March 31, 2018, upon the closing of this offering, 24,000,000 shares of common stock will be outstanding, assuming no exercise of the underwriters' option to purchase additional shares.
+Based on the number of shares of common stock outstanding as of December 31, 2017, upon the closing of this offering, shares of common stock will be outstanding, assuming no exercise of the underwriters' option to purchase additional shares.
 All of the shares sold in this offering will be freely tradable unless purchased by our "affiliates" as that term is defined in Rule 144 under the Securities Act or purchased by existing stockholders and their affiliated entities that are subject to lock-up agreements.
 Except as set forth below, the remaining shares of common stock outstanding after this offering will be restricted as a result of securities laws and lock-up agreements with us and/or the underwriters.
 These remaining shares will generally become available for sale in the public market as follows:

-Approximate Number of Shares First Date Available for Sale into Public Market 19,397,402 shares 181 days after the date of this prospectus, upon expiration of the lock-up agreements referred to below, subject in some cases to applicable volume, manner of sale and other limitations under Rule 144 and Rule 701.
+Approximate Number of Shares First Date Ava ilable for Sale into Public Market agreements er the date of this prospectus, upon expiration of the lock-up referred to below, subject in some cases to applicable volume, ale and other limitations under Rule 144 and Rule 701.